Asheville with Kids: 40 Best Things to Do in Asheville, NC

 Catch free outdoor performances by North Carolina's longest-running Shakespeare theatre company at the outdoor Hazel Robinson Amphitheatre during the summer months.
 The lively and humorous shows will even appeal to kids.

 Explore the local flora and fauna for free at these 10-acre botanical gardens with a fun Investigation Passport for the kids.

 We discovered a flock of sheep on an easy hike along the French Broad River.

-26. The Pisgah National Forest offers many easy hiking trails like the flat, shady Pink Beds Loop Hike or the Andy Cove TRACK Trail, which have downloadable kids guides.
+This 500,000-acre hardwood forest features hundreds of miles of hiking trails.
+Two easy ones are the flat, shady Pink Beds Loop Hike and the Andy Cove TRACK Trail, which have downloadable kids' guides.

 Are you brave enough to launch yourself down Sliding Rock, the popular natural water slide?